 Pesquet’s Parrot Facts

-- Furthermore, this remarkable avian now finds itself in danger, due to a combination of several factors.
-Its population appears to be decreasing in direct proportion to the rate of ongoing habitat loss.
-Since it had a limited range to begin with, it remains especially vulnerable.
-Climate change also poses a severe threat.
-For these reasons, the IUCN currently list it as Vulnerable.
+- This remarkable avian now finds itself in extreme danger, however, due to a combination of several factors.
+For the moment, its population appears to be decreasing in direct proportion to the rate of ongoing habitat loss, not surprisingly.

 Pesquet’s Parrot Physical Description